 Instructor: Albert Kopak, PhD

-There are many methods available to assess behavioral health needs among criminal justice populations, but best practices must consider the context in which these methods are applied.
+There are many methods available to assess behavioral health needs and initiate recovery among criminal justice populations, but best practices must consider the context in which these methods are applied.
 This course will introduce several of these methods and provide information about which ones might be best in certain situations, beginning with a comparison of screening tools and assessment instruments.
-Integral to these approaches is a thorough understanding of how some of these tools are more appropriate for certain situations, while others demand the use of comprehensive instruments.
-The course will also cover the strengths and weaknesses of these approaches, and the importance of using timely behavioral health information to guide decision-making as it relates to service delivery.
-The course will conclude by addressing empirically supported practices in assessment techniques for criminal justice populations.
+Integral to these approaches is a thorough understanding of how these tools inform practices, especially in the development of appropriate treatment protocols.
+The course will cover the importance of using timely behavioral health information to guide decision-making as it relates to service delivery paying particular attention to work within the criminal justice system.